einsteinpy/einsteinpy/README.rst

 What's up with the name?
 ------------------------

-EinsteinPy comes from the name of the famous physicist, nobel laureate, revolutionary person, Prof. Albert Einstein.
+EinsteinPy comes from the name of the famous physicist, Nobel laureate, revolutionary person, Prof. Albert Einstein.
 This is a small tribute from our part for the amazing work he did for the science.

 Can I do <insert awesome thing> with EinsteinPy?